/v1/evals routes. In Local, you keep datasets as JSONL files alongside your prompts, write eval functions in code, and run experiments from the CLI.

 - Local

-agentmark.json under scores and synced to AgentMark Cloud through the deployment pipeline.
+agentmark.json under scores, and the deployment pipeline syncs them to AgentMark Cloud.
 Eval functions run during experiments on your deployed handler.
 In the New Experiment dialog you select which registered evals to run, and results appear as per-row scores and aggregates in the experiment detail view.Experiments

 - Local